- Value for money: 9/10

 Unlimited hosting is a bit of a tricky subject.
 Many providers offer supposedly unlimited server resources.
 The issue is that there has to be some limitation on what clients can do, or anyone could put too much strain on the system (that is intrinsically limited, even in a cloud setup) and break it.

 Practically, there is always a resource limit, it’s just that some providers opt for the marketing language, which is unclear but tempting.

 Now, Hostwinds claims to grant unlimited resources across all of its shared plans.
-I contacted the support about this when preparing the 2020 Hostwinds review.
+I contacted the support about this when preparing our detailed 2021 Hostwinds review.
 However, the agent just maintained storage and bandwidth are unlimited.

 This practically means the host decides what’s too much, so be careful not to go overboard with your website’s size.

 Another thing to watch out for is that you are limited to accessing 100% of one CPU core, according to the ToS.
 If your resource utilization goes over this five times in a month, the host will request that you upgrade.

 This limitation is completely fine, though.
 Most shared hosts allow you to access way less than this.